Mikehem/AgentVerse/SprintAgentLens/backend/docs/authentication-specification.md

 });
 ```

-This authentication specification provides a comprehensive guide for implementing secure, compatible authentication in SprintAgentLens while maintaining full compatibility with the existing OPIK Java backend.
+This authentication specification provides a comprehensive guide for implementing secure, compatible authentication in SprintAgentLens while maintaining full compatibility with the existing Master Java backend.